 However, we can’t argue with the fact that disposable diapers rarely get recycled.
-And with each disposal, a little more makes its way into landfill.
+And with each disposal, a little more makes its way into landfills.

-Hence we’ve included a coupled of choices of reusable cloth diapers sets as an excellent zero-waste choice.
+Hence we’ve included a coupled of choices of reusable cloth diapering sets as an excellent zero-waste baby choice.
 They do use polyester or PUL laminates, providing a breathable treatment to the cloth outer, which means they don’t come 100% plastic-free.

-Thankfully excellent balms in a glass jar can keep babies diapers feelings comfortable and avoid those nasty rashes.
-Add one of these glass jars to your baby registry in preparation for the inevitable diapers rash.
+Thankfully excellent balms in a glass jar can keep babies’ diapers feeling comfortable and avoid those nasty rashes.
+Add one of these glass jars to your baby registry in preparation for the inevitable diaper rash.

 Our pick from BALM!
-Baby is all-natural, USA made, vegan and cruelty-free.
+Baby (amazon) is all-natural, USA-made, vegan, and cruelty-free.

-Many may not realise that wet wipes contain plastic to help them hold their shape.
-Much like the cloth wipes above Tiny Alpaca (UK) have come to the rescue with these super cute organic muslin burp cloths.
-Perfect to a gently wipe away of spilt baby food or for that urgent car seat clean up.
+Many may not realize that wet wipes contain plastic to help them hold their shape.
+With the cloth wipes above, Tiny Alpaca has come to the rescue with these super cute organic muslin burp cloths.
+Perfect to gently wipe away spilled baby food or for that urgent car seat clean-up.

-Named Hana, after their product designers firstborn, she designed these bamboo wraps for mums by mums.
+Named Hana, after their product designer’s first child, she designed these bamboo wraps for mums by mums.
+And they come in a range of colors to suit a little one.
 Of course, Dad can use them too.
-And they come in a range of colours to suit a little one.